Autumn 2025: Everest NF Ski Descent, Everest Legend Death and More

 While teams summited Cho Oyu, the world’s sixth-highest peak, a fifty-year-old American skied down the North Face of Mt.
 Everest.
 An Everest 1953 legend has passed away.

-The recent heavy snowfall across both sides of Everest created a host of false and poorly written and researched articles about “stranded climbers on Everest.”
-The only climbers on Everest were the NatGeo ski team and they were never stranded.
-Many teams of seasonal trekkers were stranded in Tibet’s Kama (or Karma) Valley, east of Mount Everest, but all were rescued by local villagers and SARs teams.
-Bottom line is there was drama but nothing to get seriously worked up over.
+The recent heavy snowfall across both sides of Everest created a host of false, poorly written, and poorly researched articles about “stranded climbers on Everest.”
+The only climbers on Everest were the NatGeo ski team, and they were never stranded.
+Many teams of seasonal trekkers were stranded in Tibet’s Kama (or Karma) Valley, east of Mount Everest, but all were rescued by local villagers and SAR teams.
+Bottom line: There was drama, but nothing to get seriously worked up over.

-As the Himalayan season winds down climbing action picks up on Puncak Jaya or Carstensz Pyramid on the island of New Guinea, Kilimanjaro, Antartica’s Vinson Massif and around the New Years, Argentina’s Aconcagua.
+As the Himalayan season winds down, climbing action picks up on Puncak Jaya or Carstensz Pyramid on the island of New Guinea, Kilimanjaro, Antarctica’s Vinson Massif and, around New Year’s, Argentina’s Aconcagua.

 Everest – Successful Ski Descent